 By dictating where the opposition plays, you allow your team to step up and relieve pressure from the attack.

 Central midfielders’ roles and responsibilities defending in a 4-4-2

-> The central midfielder, you must be constantly checking your shoulder and communicating with your teammates in front of you and behind you.
+The central midfielder must be constantly checking their shoulder and communicating with their teammates in front of them and behind them.

-> Opposition players will look to find spaces in your blind spots and just in front of the defenders, making them very hard to mark.
+Opposition players will look to find spaces in your blind spots and just in front of the defenders, making them very hard to mark.

 Center midfielders need to be disciplined in their pressing, if they get carried away a large space will be created in front of the back four which the opposition team will easily exploit.

 These are the essential pressing tips for players